 So, to date, here is his treatment plan and progress:

-Jingles was given an antibiotic injection and some medication that he needs to take over the next three days.
+At the first vet visit, Jingles was given an antibiotic injection and some medication to take over the next three days.

-After that, Jingles will need to be monitored.
-If he still has problems, he might need to have some or all of his teeth extracted.
+Jingles is now being monitored.
+If he has additional problems, he might need to have some more or even all of his teeth extracted.
 Apparently, that will take away any pain he is feeling but he will still be able to eat, even dry cat food.

 As you might recall from an earlier post, we adopted Jingles from a local animal shelter back in February of this year.
-He is a very sweet cat with a unique story, but, oh boy, that breath!
-It was really bad.
+He is a very sweet cat with a unique story, but, oh boy, when we first got him that breath was really bad!

 Signs of stomatitis: